j-backlin/snowflake_usage_views/README.md

 # Snowflake Cost and Performance Analytics Dashboard
 A Streamlit-based dashboard for analyzing Snowflake cost and performance metrics per user.
-This application provides insights into warehouse usage, AI function costs, query performance, and resource utilization.
+The Streamlit app provides insights into warehouse usage, AI function costs, query performance, and resource utilization.
+Also added a Streamlit app specifically for account admins to get an overview of the entire account.

-Take note that the default install script will share the Streamlit app and secure views to the Public role (but with row access policies filtering rows per user), enabling all users to track their own individual usage.
-If that is not desired; modify the install script prior to execution.
+Take note that the default install script will grant the user based Streamlit app and secure views to the Public role (but with row access policies filtering rows per user), enabling all users to track their own individual usage.
+If that is not desired; modify the SET role_access='PUBLIC'; line prior to execution.
+The account admin app is not shared to anyone but others with role accountadmin.

 ## :rocket: Features
 ### Dashboard Tabs
 1. **Warehouse Usage Analysis**